 So, as this post is about all the treasure to be found in everyone’s back yard, one day, you will see me sitting there, on a go-train going somewhere with my nose to the window, and my GPS locked and loaded.
 Bring on those treasures!

-All the stories you hear are true, there is gold and treasures to be found in abandoned barns, garages, storage sheds, and anyplace people can hide things to then forget about them.
+All the stories you hear are true, there are gold and treasures to be found in abandoned barns, garages, storage sheds, and anyplace people can hide things to then forget about them.
 We are all by nature hoarders, SO, just let me loose.
+Check out this link to a Harley Davidson I just found, a garage find and not a “BARN FIND” … same but different

 Note, if you don’t like train rides, take a walkabout on old abandoned rail lines in your city.
 Most are all made into beautiful walking trails, “CHECK out the back yards!”

-∞ ∞ Check out my new post on Wednesday “#1 On My List Of Hoarders Could Be Farmers” or maybe, just a good place to buy unusual thing.
+∞ ∞ Check out my new post on Wednesday “#1 On My List Of Hoarders Could Be Farmers“, maybe that’s where the term comes from, BARN FIND or maybe it’s just a good place to buy an unusual thing.